 A graduate student must maintain a cumulative grade point average of 3.0.

 In order to maintain satisfactory progress toward the completion of their degree, all students must successfully complete 67% of cumulative attempted credit hours.
 Attempted credit hours include all hours that would appear on a student's academic transcript at the end of any given term, including withdrawals, incompletes, repeated courses, remedial coursework, transfer hours and hours attempted at any time when not receiving Federal Student Aid.
 Audited coursework is not included.
 Hours that may have been part of a successful academic amnesty appeal will still be included.
-Successfully completed hours for both graduate and undergraduate students include grades of A, B, C, D and P. All other grades would not be considered successful completion.
+Successfully completed hours for undergraduate students include grades of A, B, C, D and P. Successfully completed hours for graduate students include grades of A, B, C, and P. All other grades would not be considered successful completion.
 Evaluation of this quantitative standard will be measured at the end of each term.

 Maximum Attempted Credit Hours